Sustainability, nowadays is one of the most pronounced words we hear every day, but what is it in particular?

 This entails very high disposal costs, just think that at the European level the only cost for cleaning the beaches is 630 million euros, while at the global level we reach 13 billion a year.
 These costs go up more and more, in Italy between 2010 and 2017 the cost index of waste management increased by 16.3%, exponentially increasing the social discomfort generated by the unsustainability of waste management costs.

-The sustainability principles, and therefore, Circular Economy, represent an excellent solution to all these problems, in fact a fair investment in the circular waste management sector could generate a profit, both in monetary and social terms.
+The sustainability principles, and therefore, the Circular Economy, represent an excellent solution to all these problems, in fact a fair investment in the circular waste management sector could generate a profit, both in monetary and social terms.
 Favoring the practice of separate collection in fact, creates the possibility of classifying waste according to the different recycling properties, thus promoting their transformation into secondary raw materials.

-The latter in fact represent a new and cheaper source of supply for those companies that often cannot bear the price of raw materials whose purchase and disposal costs are undergoing an exponential increase in many cases.
+The latter in fact represents a new and cheaper source of supply for those companies that often cannot bear the price of raw materials whose purchase and disposal costs are undergoing an exponential increase in many cases.

 Not only governments and public authorities but even companies are bringing the market on a “green” way, reducing disposable products and promoting renewable energy.